-EF{CO2,i}s,j

-The CO2 emission factor per unit of energy of the fossil fuel(s) used in the baseline generation source i in (t CO2/TJ), obtained from reliable local or national data if available, otherwise, taken from the country specific IPCC default emission factors.
-For reference baseline source of energy for the recipient, the emission factor EF{CO2,rs,l} should correspond to the fuel that would have been used in the reference facility supplying electricity to the recipient, in absence of the project activity
+$EF{CO2,NEW,j}$ = The CO2 emission factor per unit of energy of the fossil fuel(s) used in the new reference baseline generation source (t CO2/TJ), obtained from reliable local or national data if available, otherwise, taken from the country specific IPCC default emission factors

-$\eta{Plant,i,j}$

-- The overall efficiency of the existing/Greenfield captive power plant i that would be used by jth recipient in the absence of the project activity - 75.
-There are following approaches for determination of efficiency $\eta{Plant,j}$: - (a) If the baseline source of electricity is an existing captive power plant, the efficiency of the power plant $(\eta{plant,i,j})$ shall be determined in accordance with the latest approved version of "Tool to determine the baseline efficiency of thermal or electric energy generation systems".
-If the load-efficiency curve options are selected, the efficiency that corresponds to the average loading of the captive power plant in year v should be used: - (b) If the recipient facility is a Greenfield facility and its baseline source of electricity is a captive power plant, refer to the definition of "reference energy generation"

-facility" for the identification of the reference captive power plant.
-The efficiency of the reference power plant $(\eta{plant,i,i})$ shall be determined as:
+- $\eta{Plant,NEW,j}$ = The overall efficiency of the new captive power plant that would be used by j^{th} recipient in the absence of the project activity - 86.
+In the determination of efficiency $\eta{Plant,New,j}$ refer to the definition of "reference energy generation facility" for the identification of the reference captive power plant.
+The efficiency of the reference power plant ($\eta{plant,New,j}$) shall be determined as:

-- (i) Highest of the efficiency values provided by two or more manufacturers for the technology of the reference power plant; or - (ii) Assume a captive power generation efficiency of 60 per cent based on the net calorific values as a conservative approach.
+- (a) Highest of the efficiency values provided by two or more manufacturers for the technology of the reference power plant; or - (b) Assume a captive power generation efficiency of 60 per cent based on the net calorific values as a conservative approach.

 5.4.1.1.1.2.
-Determination of EF{NEW,EL,i,v}
+Baseline emissions for generation of thermal energy (BE{Ther,y}) and steam-generated mechanical energy